Mojtaba98mz/hibernate-jpa-postgres/README.md

-# hibernate-jpa-postgres
-Example hibernate-jpa with postgresql
+# Example test Hibernate with Postgres